The Challenge

 Immunochemistry

 In addition, tests for many diseases are unavailable, and development of new diagnostics can be lengthy and uncertain.
-Further, although antigen detection can sometimes identify the presence of a pathogen, distinguishing between strains or clades and identifying characteristics such as pathogenicity or antibiotic resistance is often not possible.
+Further, although antibody detection can sometimes identify the presence of a pathogen, distinguishing between strains or clades and identifying characteristics such as pathogenicity or antibiotic resistance is often not possible.

 Nucleic Acid Detection